workgena/awesome-hardware/README.md

 - N/A

-# Not awesome, but still worth to mention
+# Not awesome, but worth to mention

 - [List of questionable](questionable.md) peripherals contains popular items and short answer why they are no awesome.